snippetarnab/Shop-Website/README.md

 ## Available Scripts

-In the project directory, you can run the following scripts:

 ### `npm start` or `yarn start`

 Runs the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.